JKorf/Kucoin.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Release notes
+* Version 4.0.7 - 21 Apr 2022
+    * Fixed timeInForce parameter being sent as null if not specified
+    * Fixed typo

 * Version 4.0.6 - 14 Apr 2022
     * Fixed NullReference exception when PlaceOrder on common futures client fails
     * Fixed deserialization error on PlaceMarginOrderAsync